 Since sales documentation is a single point of reference for your sales team, it should offer the most updated, error-free information.
-For sales documentation content to be free of faults, you can have a workflow review and approval process in place.
+For sales documentation content to be free of faults, you need to set up a review workflow and approval process.

-As part of this process, every person working on an article must reveal its status – Draft, In Progress, Ready for Review, or Published.
-In case the status doesn’t fit these predefined categories, they can create a custom status to request contributions, reviews, or suggestions from other members.
+As part of this process, every article can have a specific status based on its stage – Draft, In Progress, Ready for Review, or Published.
+In case the status doesn’t fit these predefined categories, you can create a custom status to request contributions, reviews, or suggestions from other members.

-This maintains transparency in the system, ensuring that every article is vetted before final publishing.
+This maintains transparency in the system, ensuring that every article is vetted before going for final publication.
 Once the documentation content is carefully reviewed, it can be published across devices – mobile phones, tablets, and laptops.

 Sales documentation cannot be a static information resource.
 As your business grows, products develop, services expand, and processes improve, your documentation should also change for the better.

-- What your sales team searches for but doesn’t find answers to
+- What questions do your sales team members search for but do not find the answers to

-- The keywords that fail to deliver the right answers
+- The search keywords that fail to deliver the right answers

 - The articles rated poorly by your sales team

-These metrics give actionable insights into how helpful the sales documentation is for your sales team and whether it is making a real difference in their work.
+These insights help you monitor how helpful the sales documentation is for your sales team and whether it is bringing value to their work.

 For example, suppose your sales team frequently searches for – how to handle frustrated customers, what to do when a customer is unwilling to accept the information provided, etc. But, your documentation fails to deliver the right answers to these questions.